dokku/dokku-scheduler-kubernetes/README.md

 dokku registry:set APP server gcr.io/dokku/
 ```

-Assuming your Dokku installation can push to the registry and your kubeconfig is valid, Dokku will deploy the application against the cluster.
+Assuming your Dokku installation can push to the registry and your kubeconfig is valid, Dokku will deploy the app against the cluster.

 The namespace in use for a particular app can be customized using the `scheduler-kubernetes:set` command.
 This will apply to all future invocations of the plugin, and will not modify any existing resources.
 The `scheduler-kubernetes` will create the namespace via a `kubectl apply`.